EmperDeon/Organizer/README.md

   - Simplify Main functions
   - Write requirements and build instructions
   - Screenshots

-- Sync:
-    - WIP: Login/Register on server for synchronization ("end-to-end", more info in 'CryptInfo' file)
-    - Server code will be available in separate repository (Rails 5.1 & MySQL)
-    - Other clients (Web frontend and Mobile on React library)

 ### Needs further checking
 - network/NCrypt:decrypt - Validation error prints only to console and message decryption isn't stopped